WoffordCollege-COSC410/project-fall2020-team-daredevil/UserDoc.md

     Family Restaurant  RU (3)  [9-10]   #3
     Apple Orchard      BW (3)  [10]     #2

 The current market state holds every establishment that is up for grabs.
 At the leftmost part of every line listed on the market is the name of the card, followed by a two letter abbreviation where the first letter represents the color of the card and the second letter represents the icon of the card.
-Following those two letters is number inside parenthasies, which represents the cost of the card.
+Following those two letters is a number inside parenthasies, which represents the cost of the card.
 Followed by the cost inside the square brackets is the activation number/range.
 Lastly, the number right after the hash symbol represents the number available of that particular card.

 Following the current market state are the player states.
 An example of a player state for each player is presented as followed: